ehameyie/pinkintello/README.md

 # pinkintello
-#For my personal projetcs in data mining
+#For my personal projects in data mining